-For organizations that are Multi-region, iManage Insight+ lets users search across all regions and libraries within the firm.
-Users can search documents, matters, and other data regardless of where it’s stored, subject to their permissions.
+For multi-region organizations, iManage Insight+ lets users search across all regions and libraries within the firm.
+Users can search for documents, matters, and other data regardless of where it’s stored, subject to their permissions.

 Each iManage Work library is tied to a single region.
 Global firms use multiple libraries to stay compliant with data residency laws.
-To keep those requirements intact, customers can make use of multiple Work and Knowledge Libraries, so submitted content remains in the same jurisdiction.
+To keep those requirements intact, customers can use multiple iManage Work and Knowledge libraries, so submitted content remains in the same jurisdiction.

 Multi-region indexing and search